Five fun, easy tips for parents (and those who support parents) for growing positive relationships with their kids

 Here are her top five:

-1. Immerse yourself in their world
+- Immerse yourself in their world

 And while you’re there, don’t forget to be playful!
 Follow the child’s lead.
 Ask lots of curious questions about what they are doing when they are playing, what is the scenario they are imagining, who are the ‘players’.
 By spending time trying to understand and being open to our child’s imaginative world, we are demonstrating that we value what they value.
 And by doing this, children are more likely to come to us with worries or concerns when they arise.

-1. Learn to reframe
+- Learn to reframe

-It is really easy, when we are feeling tired or overwhelmed, to interpret the behaviour of children in a negative way.
-Learning to think about these things differently can not only help build parent/child connections, it can also reduce the stress parents may feel, as they are more likely to interpret situations through a more positive lens.
+It’s really easy, when we are feeling tired or overwhelmed, to interpret the behaviour of children in a negative way.
+Learning to think about these things differently can not only help build parent/child connections, it can also reduce the stress parents may feel, as they are more likely to interpret situations through a positive lens.
 It can be as simple as looking for the strengths in the behaviour being exhibited by the child.

 For example, if a child is throwing a tantrum, we could reframe this as them exerting their will on the world and asking for what they need.
 In other words, they are strong, can stand up for themselves and are comfortable speaking their mind.

-Or if a toddler is always pulling everything off shelves, perhaps instead of being angry and frustrated at the mess (which admittedly, can be challenging) perhaps we celebrate the fact that they are curious, resourceful, determined and have an explorative mind.
+Or, if a toddler is always pulling everything off shelves, perhaps instead of being angry and frustrated at the mess (which admittedly, can be challenging) perhaps we celebrate the fact that they are curious, resourceful, determined and have an explorative mind.

 Does that mean we accept or ignore the behaviour?
 Not necessarily.
 But it may make it easier to acknowledge the child’s needs and help them find more constructive ways to meet those needs.